Lezurex/gitmemoji/README.md

-# gitmemoji
+# gitmem🤓ji

 Gitmemoji is a quiz game for learning [gitmoji](https://gitmoji.dev/).

 This project is originally forked from [lalalilo/gitmemoji](https://github.com/lalalilo/gitmemoji).

-## Setup
+## ⚙️ Setup

 Install the dependencies and finally run the app by executing these commands in the project directory.
 Make sure you have [Bun](https://bun.sh/) installed.

 ```bash
 bun install